 Putative tumor suppressor EDD interacts with and up-regulates APC

 Adenomatous polyposis coli (APC), whose mutation causes colorectal cancers, is a key player in the Wnt signaling pathway.
 While the role of APC in inhibition of beta-catenin/LEF1-dependent activation of transformation-inducing genes has been intensively studied and well established, regulation of APC expression at the protein level is only partially understood.
-Here we report that APC is up-regulated by EDD, the mammalian orthologue of Drosophila melanogaster"hyperplastic discs" gene (hyd) that is considered to be a putative tumor suppressor.
+Here we report that APC is up-regulated by EDD, the mammalian orthologue of Drosophila melanogaster""hyperplastic discs"" gene (hyd) that is considered to be a putative tumor suppressor.
 Screening of APC immunocomplexes by mass spectrometry identified EDD as a putative APC-interacting protein.
 Exogenously expressed and endogenous APC interacted with EDD in vivo.
 Indirect immunofluorescent analyses demonstrated that APC and EDD co-localized in the cytoplasm of the cell.
 Over-expression of EDD enhanced the protein expression level of APC and its binding partner Axin, resulting in inhibition of Wnt signaling downstream of beta-catenin.
 Conversely, siRNA knock-down of EDD down-regulated APC at the protein level without altering its mRNA level, causing enhanced protein expression of beta-catenin.
 Thus, through protein-protein interaction, EDD stabilizes APC and up-regulates APC's function to inhibit beta-catenin, suggesting that EDD could act as a colorectal tumor suppressor.

-|Authors||Ohshima, R.; Ohta, T.; Wu, W.; Koike, A.; Iwatani, T.; Henderson, M.; Watts, C. K.; Otsubo, T.:|
+|Authors||Ohshima, R.; Ohta, T.; Wu, W.; Koike, A.; Iwatani, T.; Henderson, M.; Watts, C. K.; Otsubo, T.|

-|Publisher Name||GENES CELLS|
+|Publisher Name||GENES TO CELLS|